 Faculty and lecturers are involved in various student clubs in the department and college.
-Examples include AIChE, Air & Waste Management Association (AWMA), and the Society of Women Engineers (SWE).
+Examples include Air & Waste Management Association (AWMA), American Institute of Chemical Engineers (AIChE; environmental engineering students are encourage to participate), and the Society of Women Engineers (SWE).